High Blood Pressure

 - Drink less alcohol.
 Drinking alcohol can affect your blood pressure.
-Depending on size and weight, a person should have no more than 1-2 drinks a day to lower your risk of high blood pressure.
+Depending on size and weight, a person should have no more than 1 to 2 drinks a day to lower your risk of high blood pressure.

 - Don’t smoke.
 Smoking increases your risk for high blood pressure, heart disease, stroke, and other health problems.
 If you smoke, quit.
 You are never too old to quit, and the health benefits of quitting can be seen at any age.

 - Manage stress.
-Relaxing and coping with problems can lower high blood pressure.
+Relaxing and coping with problems can help lower high blood pressure.

 If these lifestyle changes don’t lower your blood pressure to a safe level, your doctor will also prescribe medicine.
 You may try several kinds or combinations of medicines before finding a plan that works best for you.
 Medicine can control your blood pressure, but it can’t cure it.
 You will likely need to take medicine for the rest of your life.
 Plan with your doctor how to manage your blood pressure.

 High blood pressure is serious because it can lead to major health problems.
 Make a point of learning what blood pressure should be.
 And, remember: